jbanaszczyk/pms5003/README.md

 It sends a command to PMS5003 sensor.
 Refer to [commands section](#Commands).

-PMS5003 responds to some of the commands.
-The response is gathered and verified be the write() function internally.
+PMS5003 responds to some [commands](#commands).
+The response is gathered and verified be the write() internally.
 That is the reason, that write() can block.

 Arguments:
 * cmd: one of [PmsCmd](#API_PmsCmd)